pg-spot-ops/pg-spot-operator/README.md

   * More security, e.g. certificate access
   * A CLI for ad-hoc DBA operations

-## VC inquiries
+## Sustainable Open Source / VC info

-As crazy as it might sound, the math and initial interviewings indicate that, such a solution (in a more polished form) would be commercially very much viable, and we're going to give it a try.
+As crazy as it might sound, we believe that such a solution (in a more polished form) would be a great addition to the Postgres ecosystem and also commercially viable, so we're going to give it a try.
 To speed up the development though, we'd also be interested in VC dollars - thus feel free to reach out to info@pgspotops.com if you happen to possess some and find the niche interesting.

+# Project status

+**Working Beta**

+* Manifest API not yet fully fixed (not relevant though when using Docker or the CLI).
+* No guarantees on internal configuration being kept backwards compatible - thus might need to clean up `~/.pg-spot-operator` if getting weird errors after a version update.

 # Other topics